The One Meaningful book gift tradition is the gift that keeps on giving!

 For many years we did the open 1 book (not for each child but just 1 book) each day leading to Christmas Day.
 They would take turns opening up a book each day.
 Then on December 24th I would give them ONE special book that I picked out and wrote a note inside for them.

 Some years we did 25 books other times we did 12 or 6 days of opening books leading to Christmas Day.
 It was actually a cute idea and I wrote about it here in our 25 Christmas Books Countdown.
 This never really got too expensive because I used a mix of library books and yard sales books.
-We would return the library books back and we didn’t end up with too many books.

 This tradition worked great when they were little because it helped with the long awaited build-up of Christmas Day gifts and we love reading books together.
 But there was a point when it got too overwhelming for me.